Alonxx/BANDS/README.md

 #  BANDS

-Get information about your favorite bands with BANDA
+Get information about your favorite bands with BANDS

 ### Installation 💻